Summer Berry Danish Braid

 - Recipe created by Completely Delicious.

-This recipe makes two danish braids, but if desired the dough for the second braid can be stored in the fridge for up to 3 days and in the freezer for up to 1 month.
+This recipe makes two danish braids, but if desired the dough for the second braid can be stored in the fridge for up to 3 days or in the freezer for up to 1 month.
 Thaw before proceeding with the recipe.